 For zero-wasters, shopping secondhand has always been a go-to alternative to buying new.
-But it appears thrifting is on the rise nationwide – not just the eco-conscious who prefer popping into Savers rather than popping into Target.
-In 2020, especially during the time of the coronavirus global health pandemic when people everywhere are strapped for cash, thrift shopping is becoming – dare we say it – cool again... especially in major cities, such as San Francisco.
+But it appears thrifting is on the rise nationwide – not just for the eco-conscious who prefer popping into Savers rather than popping into Target.
+Thrift shopping has become – dare we say it – cool again... especially in major cities, such as San Francisco.

 That being said, if you live in the Bay Area and want to make like 2012 Macklemore and go thrift shopping, you’re in luck!
 While Joybird reports that San Francisco is definitely one of the more expensive cities to thrift shop in the U.S., the city is also home to some of the most beloved and top-rated thrift shops throughout the nation.